Everything To Know About Conditional Transfer In Property Law

 1. Condition Precedent: As per Section 26 of the Transfer of Property Act 1882, the conditions that must be fulfilled before the property transfer is called a condition precedent.

-• It is not mandatory or strictly followed by the parties when the actual transfer occurs as per the conditional transfer in property law.
+• When the actual transfer occurs, it is not mandatory or strictly followed by the parties, as per the conditional transfer in property law.
 It can also be done with substantial compliance with the Transfer.

 • Any party can ask for a condition with substantial compliance before the land documents are transferred to the other party’s name.